2025 MCAT Test Dates and Score Release Dates

 Waiting for your MCAT score results is undeniably stressful.
 After all of that hard work, you just want to know how you did so that you can move on with the rest of your application or determine if you want to take the MCAT again.
 But for better or worse, your MCAT score is out of your hands for a month or more after you take the test.

-Regardless of your results, you’ve just crossed a major milestone in your medical education and future career.
-See friends and family, invest some time in your hobbies, eat some good food, practice mindfulness, exercise, and do whatever you need to in order to relax and find some balance.
+Regardless of your results, you’ve just crossed a significant milestone in your medical education and future career.
+Visit friends and family, invest some time in your hobbies, eat some good food, practice mindfulness, exercise, and do whatever you need to in order to relax and find some balance.

-Once you’ve taken a short time to rejuvenate yourself, you can turn your attention back to the other essential components of your medical school application, such as building relationships and gaining extracurricular experience.
+Once you’ve taken a short break to rejuvenate yourself, you can turn your attention back to the other essential components of your medical school application, such as building relationships and gaining extracurricular experience.

 If you are a traditional student taking the MCAT in your final years of premed, you’ll still have a lot on your plate after taking the MCAT.
 Find solace in knowing one aspect of your application is complete, but remember that your MCAT results are now outside of your control.
 You can’t change how you did on the test, so put your effort into the areas you do have control over, such as your extracurricular experiences and GPA.

-Ensure you’re working on all of the right components at the correct time.
+Ensure you’re working on all of the right components at the right time.
 Read our Medical School Application Timeline and Monthly Schedule.

 How to Access Your MCAT Score Once It’s Released